Otoba novogranatensis

-Otoba novogranatensis is a species of tree distributed from S. Nicaragua to Ecuador found in lowland to submontane forests up to 1300 m asl.
+Otoba novogranatensis is a species of tree which ranges from southern Nicaragua to northwestern Venezuela and Ecuador.
+It grows in lowland to submontane rain forests up to 1300 m asl.
 It can reach heights of up to 30 m tall with a bole of 45 cm in diameter and has low buttresses.

 Etymology

 The specific epithet novogranatensis is a demonym for Colombia, formerly called Nueva Granada.